How to Start Health Contingent Wellness Programs Easily

 How To Avoid Getting Sued

 Despite the guidelines that were included in the Affordable Care Act, a few lawsuits have been filed against wellness programs.
 These cases have taught us a few simple rules that should be followed when setting up an effective wellness program.
-If you use a health-contingent wellness approach, the first rule is to treat people nicely!
+If you start a health contingent wellness program, the first rule is to treat people nicely!
 If you are nice, you really won’t need to worry about these other rules.
 But here they are just in case:

 - Provide employees the opportunity to qualify for the reward once per year.